 Momofuku Bossam (or Bo ssam) is David Chang’s famous dish from his Momofuku restaurant in New York.
-It’s an epic centrepiece consisting of slow cooked pork with an insane caramelised crust, served with condiments for DIY fully loaded Korean lettuce wraps.
+It’s an epic centrepiece consisting of slow cooked pork roast with an insane caramelised crust, served with condiments for DIY fully loaded Korean lettuce wraps.

 A showstopper made for sharing, astonishingly simple, fun to eat and eye-rollingly delicious.
 Momofuku charges US$250 for the privilege of eating it.
 This costs a fraction of that!